-The basic concepts of the 3D-Var and 4D-Var are the same except that the 4D-Var technique employs an additional set of prognostic equations as a strong constraint.
-Moreover, the 4D-Var minimizes a cost function that is defined over a time window, and hence it uses data at more than one time steps to produce an analysis.
-Since the 4D-Var technique can use a full NWP model that includes the time tendency term as the constraint, it can potentially be a superior technique for the convective-scale DA due to the fact that convective weather has a large temporal change that can cause significant errors if neglected.
-The capability of the 4D-Var technique in radar DA was demonstrated in several studies by Sun et al. (1991; 1997, 1998) using a cloud-scale model with warm rain physics and its adjoint.
-Sun (2005) and Sun and Zhang (2008) showed that analyses by 4D-Var radar DA system has recently been developed for the WRF model assimilating both radial velocity and reflectivity with an adjoint model that includes microphysics.
-Initial tests in a case study showed that the system had a good potential to improve 0-6 hour forecasts of convective storms (Sun and Wang 2012; Wang et al. 2012b).
-Fig. 6 shows a comparison of precipitation forecast skills (FSS with a radius of 8 km) between WRF 4D-Var, WRF 3D-Var, and an enhanced WRF 3D-Var by a diabatic initialization scheme.
-It clearly shows that the initial analysis skill by the 4D-Var is maintained during the 6 hour forecasts and, in contrast, the skills of the 3D-Var schemes decrease in the first forecast hour due to dynamical readjustments.
-Sun and Wang (2012) found that the WRF 4D-Var was able to analyze the low-level cold pool as well as the mid-level latent heating while the enhanced 3D-Var missed the low-level cold pool.
+Crook (1997, 1998), using a cloud-scale model with warm rain physics and its adjoint.
+Sun (2005) and Sun and Zhang (2008) showed that analyses by 4D-Var radar DA successfully initialized convective storms and hence improved their forecasts.
+A 4D-Var radar DA system has recently been developed for WRF, assimilating both radial velocity and reflectivity with an adjoint model that includes microphysics.
+Initial tests in a case study showed that the system had a good potential to improve 0-6-h forecasts of convective storms (Sun and Wang 2013; Wang et al. 2013b).
+Figure 6 shows a comparison of precipitation forecast skills (FSS with a radius of 8 km) between WRF 4D-Var, WRF 3D-Var, and an enhanced WRF 3D-Var by a diabatic initialization scheme.
+It clearly shows that the initial analysis skill by the 4D-Var is maintained during the 6-h forecasts and, in contrast, the skills of the 3D-Var schemes decrease in the first forecast hour due to dynamical readjustments.
+Sun and Wang (2013) found that the WRF 4D-Var was able to analyze the low-level cold pool as well as the midlevel latent heating, while the enhanced 3D-Var missed the low-level cold pool.